rigelk/PeerTube/README.md

 ## License

-Copyright (C) 2015-2019 PeerTube Contributors
+Copyright (C) 2015-2020 BitTube Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published